The Only 12-Month Milestones That Matter

 12-Month Milestone #3: Baby Starts to Stand

-Red Flags: Talk to your pediatrician if your baby appears to be dragging one side of their body when they move or if they are unable to stand, and hold up their bodies, with support.
+Red Flags: Talk to your pediatrician if your baby appears to be dragging one side of their body when they move or if they are unable to stand and hold up their body with support.

-What You Shouldn’t Stress About: Parents at 12-months are probably pushing for those first steps.
+What You Shouldn’t Stress About: At 12 months, parents are probably pushing for those first steps.
 But there is no hard and fast rule about when these steps should happen.
 If your baby isn’t taking steps now, just take a deep breath.
 It will happen eventually as long as they have the time and space to practice.

 Non-Milestone Moments Between a Baby’s 9th and 12th Month

-At 12-months-old your baby will still be putting things in their mouth on a regular basis.
+At 12-months-old, your baby will still be putting things in their mouth on a regular basis.
 Don’t sweat it.
-There is a lot of sensitive sensory organs on a baby’s face, so it makes sense that they would explore their world with their mouth.
-Just make sure to keep choking hazards out of arms reach.
+There are a lot of sensitive sensory organs on a baby’s face, so it makes sense that they would explore their world with their mouth.
+Just make sure to keep choking hazards out of arm’s reach.
 The general rule is that if it can fit through a toilet paper tube, it’s not safe.

 This article was originally published on